LabanPHLabanPH — home

 A financing or lending company took, or threatened to take, a mortgaged motorcycle or vehicle by force, tow, or intimidation without the borrower's consent and without a court order.
 Philippine law has no self-help repossession: recovery of the collateral is by voluntary surrender or a court replevin action (Rules of Court, Rule 60); forcible seizure can be grave coercion (Revised Penal Code Art.
 286).
 SEC-registered financiers are also bound by RA 11765 and SEC rules.

 The legal posture for an vehicle repossession without a court order complaint against Global Mobility Service Philippines, Inc. is built on RA 11765 (Financial Products and Services Consumer Protection Act, 2022), the relevant product-specific statute (RA 3765 for credit-disclosure, RA 10173 for data-side issues, PD 114 for pawn-side issues), and the implementing circular framework.
-This page documents what is on Global Mobility Service Philippines, Inc.'s public record, what other complainants have already filed under the same fact pattern, and the exact filing path that converts a borrower's evidence package into a regulator-routed complaint that names Global Mobility Service Philippines, Inc..
+This page documents what is on Global Mobility Service Philippines, Inc.'s public record, the fact pattern a complaint of this kind has to establish, and the exact filing path that converts a borrower's evidence package into a regulator-routed complaint that names Global Mobility Service Philippines, Inc..

 Legal basis (Philippines)